lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_nn.rst

 This dataset includes 22 physical characteristics of ~8,000 mushrooms spanning 23 species of gilled mushrooms in the Agaricus and Lepiota Family.
 Our task is to predict whether a mushroom is edible or poisonous based on its physical characteristics.

-By the end of this excercise participants will be able to:
+By the end of this exercise, you should be able to:

-1. Import the Mushroom dataset from the UCI Machine Learning Repository.
+* Import the Mushroom dataset from the UCI Machine Learning Repository
-2. Examine and preprocess the data to be fed to the neural network.
+* Examine and preprocess the data to be fed to the neural network
-3. Build a sequential model neural network using TensorFlow Keras.
+* Build a sequential model neural network using TensorFlow Keras
-4. Evaluate the model's performance on test data.
+* Evaluate the model's performance on test data

 TensorFlow and Keras Fundamentals
 ---------------------------------

 Before we dive into the hands-on exercise, let's briefly introduce the tools we'll be using.

 TensorFlow and Keras
 ^^^^^^^^^^^^^^^^^^^^